infracost/infracost-gh-action/README.md

           terraform_plan_flags: -var-file=my.tfvars
   ```

 3. Send a new pull request to change something in Terraform that costs money; a comment should be posted on the pull request.
-Check the GitHub Actions logs if there are issues.
+Check the GitHub Actions logs and [this page](https://www.infracost.io/docs/integrations/cicd#cicd-troubleshooting) if there are issues.

 ## Contributing